Design considerations - Distributed Load Testing on AWS

 If you include JMeter plugins, the .jar files must be bundled in a subdirectory named /plugins within the root of the zip file.
 Relative to the root of the zip file, the path to the jar files must be ./plugins/BUNDLED_PLUGIN.jar.

 The solution supports Locust framework-based testing.
-The Locust test file along with any necessary input files can be included in an archive file and uploaded for the test scenario using the upload option.
+You can upload the Locust test file along with any necessary input files in an archive file.

 Scheduling tests